 About the Artist

-Omar Murcia is a Cobb County graphic designer with over twenty-four years of professional design experience working with clients like CNN, TBS and Coca Cola.
-Murcia's design was chosen via an online poll July 2016 and garnered more than 52% of the votes.
+Omar Murcia is a Cobb County, Ga., graphic designer with more than 24 years of professional design experience working with clients like CNN, TBS and Coca-Cola.
+Murcia's design was chosen via an online poll in July 2016 and garnered more than 52 percent of the votes.
 This is actually his second winning license plate designed for DNR.
 In 2013, online voters chose Murcia’s design of a soaring bald eagle for the plate that supports work of the DNR’s Nongame Conservation Section.